Heisenberg-737/EazyPay/Readme.md

 Installation steps-
 BLOCKCHAIN:-
 Download ganache from https://www.trufflesuite.com/ganache this will act as the local blockchain node, with trial accounts that are pre-funded with ether.
 Note that any actual transactions in a blockchain will cost a gas fee, which costs ether, which in turn costs real money.
 To program smart contract Remix ide was used(https://remix.ethereum.org/), the smart contracts will be made using the solidity programming language Download web3 python library by typing "pip install web3" in the terminal or the command line.
-This will enable communication between our smart contract and our Flask backend
+This will enable communication between our smart contract and our Flask backend. \
 FRONTEND:-
 Use npm install to install all the dependencies.
 Use npm start on the terminal to start the localhost.
 BACKEND:-